PFP NFT Rules

 How Verification Works

-The system computes traitHash = SHA-256(blockHash + txid).
-This hash deterministically determines your trait's faction, part type, and design variant.
-Anyone can independently verify this by entering the same Block Hash and TXID below and confirming the results match what was assigned to their purchase.
+The system first computes txidSeed = SHA-256(txid + indexHex), then computes traitHash = SHA-256(blockHash + txidSeed).
+This hash deterministically determines your trait's rarity and natural faction/part/variant mapping.
+Anyone can independently verify this by entering the same Block Hash, TXID, and Trait Index below.

 Interactive Trait Hash Calculator

-Enter a Block Hash and TXID (both 64-character hex) to compute the Trait Hash and see the resulting faction, part type, and design variant.
+Enter a Block Hash, TXID, and zero-based Trait Index to compute the Trait Hash and see the resulting rarity and natural faction, part type, and design variant.
 Or load a sample pair.

 Production Rules